StockNews.com Initiates Coverage on SuperCom (NASDAQ:SPCB)

-StockNews.com initiated coverage on shares of SuperCom (NASDAQ:SPCB – Free Report) in a report released on Tuesday morning.
-The brokerage issued a sell rating on the industrial products company’s stock.
+Research analysts at StockNews.com began coverage on shares of SuperCom (NASDAQ:SPCB – Get Free Report) in a research report issued on Wednesday.
+The brokerage set a “sell” rating on the industrial products company’s stock.

 SuperCom Stock Performance